masteringmodernpayments/book/background_worker.md

 Pretty straight-forward.
 Using the `stripeToken` that `stripe.js` inserted into your form, create a charge object.
 If this fails due to a `CardError`, you can safely assume that the customer's card got declined.
 Behind the scenes, `Stripe::Charge` makes an `https` call to Stripe's API.
 Typically, this completes almost immediately.

 There's a million reasons why this code could take time to complete.
 The connection between your server and Stripe's could be slow or down.
-DNS resolution could be failing.Browsers typically have around a one minute timeout and application servers like Unicorn usually will kill the request after 30 seconds.
+DNS resolution could be failing.
+Browsers typically have around a one minute timeout and application servers like Unicorn usually will kill the request after 30 seconds.
 That's a long time to keep the user waiting just to end up at an error page.

 ## The Solution